Kota

 • Dental benefits usually cover dental appointments, cleaning, extractions, fillings, and some dental surgeries.

-Some employers in Ireland offer company stock as compensation for their employees or workers.
+In Ireland, you can offer company stock as compensation for your employees or workers.

 The most common stock option programs are: